Hendrix-CS/csci270/labs/novel.md

 on it, you are welcome to diverge from the original ideas expressed in the design document, as long as it still meets the given requirements.

+To get familiar with how Ren'Py works, I highly recommend reading carefully through the included example **The Question**.
+There is also a lot of valuable material in the included **Tutorial**.

 ## Images and Music

 The story should be enhanced with images and music as follows: